polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 # Phase 1 Guidelines

-The PIT presents you with Phase 1 and the initial set of 3 quests.
+The Polyverse presents you with Phase 1 and the initial set of 3 quests.
 Each quest will provide guidance for some exciting use-cases for the Polymer community.
 However, these quests truly are meant for guidance and are optional, Polymer welcomes innovation!

 If you have an exciting use-case, feel free to propose it [here](https://github.com/polymerdevs/PIT-Phase-1/issues/16) or register yourself and the idea [here](https://forms.gle/eCG4hEN6R21gc9z89) to continue building in stealth.